-According to the EPA, a circular economy is one that “keeps materials, products, and services in circulation for as long as possible.”
-Circular economy strategies directly oppose the traditional model of a linear economy, in which raw materials are collected, turned into products, and then discarded as waste.
+According to the EPA, a circular economy “keeps materials, products, and services in circulation for as long as possible.”
+Circular economy strategies directly oppose the traditional linear economy model, in which raw materials are collected, turned into products, and then discarded as waste.

-While the “take-make-waste” mindset of the linear economy has long reigned supreme, more companies are doing their part to make the shift to circular business models.
+While the “take-make-waste” mindset of the linear economy has long reigned supreme, more companies are taking steps to shift to circular business models.

 How Does the Circular Economy Approach Work?